azureossd/azureossd.github.io/_posts/2024-01-11-Container-Apps-Demystifying-restarts.md

 4. Containers in pod `someapp-klis5dn--klis5dn-5988c6bbbf-ppbdw` are stopped
 5. Pod `someapp-klis5dn--klis5dn-5988c6bbbf-ppbdw` is deleted

+**What scenarios does this apply in**?:
+- When deploying a new revision (eg. deploying to an application which does a [Revision Scope Change](https://learn.microsoft.com/en-us/azure/container-apps/revisions#revision-scope-changes)), or, explicitly creating a new revision
+- When using the "Restart" option on a new revision
+- Platform upgrades / node movement* (See the **Node movement** section below for specifics/caveats on this)

 The red box in the foreground shows the concept of "no downtime" deployments where at a brief point in time there are **two (2)** replicas running.

 This is why in certain views you may see a brief increase in replica count in these kinds of scenarios.